 Moderator: Sharon Epperson, CNBC Senior Personal Finance Correspondent

-With over 20 years in the game, Staples is here to help our customers feel confident navigating the ever-changing world of work.
+With over 30 years in the game, Staples is here to help organizations feel confident navigating the ever-changing world of work.
 With a wide selection of quality products and services specifically designed for how you work, and a knowledgeable team dedicated to our customers, our mission is to ensure you can get the job done and done right wherever and however you work.

 Get your favorite products through our effortless site, with most orders delivered next day to businesses and homes.